 Your most engaged employees are those most likely to want to be exposed to new responsibilities and roles in their stores.
 They crave variety, and they want to be trusted to take on new responsibilities.
 Rather than allocating these roles and responsibilities based on availability or convenience, give employees the ability to mark down their interest in these roles and responsibilities, and then to try them out (subject to their manager’s approval).
 If your best employees feel that the allocation of these roles and responsibilities is unclear or unfair, this is a pathway to disengagement.
 By making the system as clear, and fair, as possible, you are providing the most engaging experience possible to your top performing employees.

 Arcade is a workplace engagement platform built for your retail workforce.
 It’s built to help your employees set and meet their goals, be rewarded for great work, and communicate with each other.
 By increasing engagement, Arcade has boosted sales revenue at stores using the platform by as much as 12.4%.
-Try Arcade free today.
+Schedule a demo to get started.